South America Three Week Itinerary

 Then after Paracas, it’s time to swap one desert for another with a visit to the famous oasis at Huacachina.

-You’ll get another chance to fly across the giant dunes in sand buggies as well as sandboard down to the tallest of them, watch the epic sunset, and party the night away in the crazy Wild Rover backpacker hostel.
+You’ll get another chance to fly across the giant dunes in sand buggies as well as sandboard down to the tallest of them before ending the day watching another epic sunset.

 Day 14-16 - Arequipa

-Arequipa is an amazing city for backpackers, but the real wonder here is a visit to Colca Canyon – the second deepest canyon in the world.
+Arequipa is an amazing city for travellers, but the real wonder here is a visit to Colca Canyon – the second deepest canyon in the world.

-Unfortunately, you won’t have enough time to trek down into it on this itinerary but you can visit for the day:
+Unfortunately, you won’t have enough time to trek down into it on this itinerary but you can visit the canyon for the day.

 Arequipa is also full of great backpacker hostels, restaurants, and bars to enjoy.
 Our favourite thing to do there is to find a rooftop bar and watch as the sun sets on all volcanoes surrounding the city.

-Check out our itinerary below if you want to stay a bit longer:
+Or you can check out my extended itinerary below if you want to stay a bit longer:

 Day 17-21 – Cusco & Machu Picchu